molpopgen/fwdpy11/doc/pages/softselection.rst

    m[0,]

-To be concrete, if the size of deme ``0`` in the next generation is 1,000, then the expected number of migrant and non-migrant parents of offspring in deme ``0`` is:
+To be concrete, if the size of deme ``0`` in the next generation is 1,000, then the expected number of migrant and non-migrant offspring of offspring in deme ``0`` is:

 .. ipython:: python